 Makawao Cemetery History Theater

-Gates open and pupu's are available at 3:00.
+Gates open and refreshments are available at 3:00.
 Theatrical presentations will begin promptly at 4:00.
-Parking is available is the grass lot past the two Cook Island pines.
+Parking is available in the grass lot past the two Cook Island pines.

 This live event is sponsored by the Makawao Cemetery Association in conjunction with the Hawaiian Mission Houses Historic Site & Archives.